-There may not be any conclusive studies showing that you will gain weight if you eat before bed, there are enough studies showing that there is correlation between late-night snacks and acid reflux.
-Even if you do not have symptoms of heartburn, silent reflexes manifesting in shortness of breath, difficulty swallowing, coughing fits, etc., are bound to arise, according to certain specialists.
-You should be having supper at least 3 hours before bed, preferably longer, if you want to keep your body functioning properly and making sure you stay fit and healthy.
+There may not be any conclusive studies showing that you will gain weight if you eat before bed, but there are enough studies showing that there is a correlation between late-night snacks and acid reflux.
+Even if you do not have symptoms of heartburn, silent reflexes manifesting into shortness of breath, difficulty swallowing, and coughing fits, are bound to arise, according to certain specialists.
+You should be having supper at least 3 hours before bed, preferably longer, if you want to keep your body functioning properly and make sure you stay fit and healthy.

-However, certain snacks are perfectly fine before bed, even somewhat healthy, particularly if you want to be inducing sleep.
-Certain dairy products including fat-free yoghurts, as well as delicacies such as fat-free chocolate puddings are perfectly fine.
-Furthermore, having some baby carrots is not only a daily dose of vegetables, but it helps make you drowsy enough to sleep a rather good sleep, all the while adding essential vitamins and amino acids to your body.
+However, certain snacks are perfectly fine before bed, even somewhat healthy, particularly if you want to induce sleep.
+Furthermore, having some baby carrots is not only a daily dose of vegetables, but it helps make you drowsy enough to sleep a rather good-night sleep, all the while adding essential vitamins and amino acids to your body.
 Some needs are best satiated that way.

-There are, however, some foods that you should steer clear of no matter what.
+There are, however, some foods that you should steer clear of eating before bedtime no matter what.

-1. Alcoholic Beverages: it may seem like the drink will put you to sleep, and perhaps it will because alcohol is a depressant, but that slumber will neither be restful nor healthy for your poor body.
-Furthermore, the alcohol has a tendency to relax muscles, including your esophagus, which in turn means that the food you’ve eaten will cause heartburn, as there’s nothing preventing it from reach upwards.
-You are pretty much asking for an acid reflux if you do this.
+1. Alcoholic Beverages: It may seem like drinking an alcoholic beverage before bed will put you to sleep, and perhaps it will because alcohol is a depressant, but that slumber will neither be restful nor healthy for your poor body.
+Furthermore, alcohol has a tendency to relax muscles, including your esophagus, which in turn means that the food you’ve eaten will cause heartburn, as there’s nothing preventing it from reaching upwards.
+You are pretty much asking for acid reflux if you do this.

-2. Soda: You want to prevent an acid reflux but you are drinking the acid anyway?
-You are most definitely asking for a rather uncomfortable sleep and a burning sensation all night long if you drink any form of soda before bed.
+2. Soda: You are most definitely asking for a rather uncomfortable sleep and a burning sensation all night long if you drink any form of soda before bed.
 Between the acid damaging the valves and the carbonation increasing stomach pressure, the least of your worries is that bloated feeling.

-4. Chocolate: Here is the tricky part.
-Non-fat chocolate pudding makes for a great snack, but keep far away from those with are full of fat and taste amazing.
-The fact is that your muscles will be relaxed because of it, the same way alcohol would do, while the caffeine and the other less-known stimulants are going to make sleeping akin to a hellish nightmare if you go that route.
+4. Chocolate: Non-fat chocolate pudding makes for a great snack, but keep far away from those fatty, sugary puddings.
+The fact is that your muscles will be relaxed because of it, the same as with alcohol, while the caffeine and the other less-known stimulants are going to make sleeping akin to a hellish nightmare if you go that route.
 Non-fat = good!
 With any fat= terrible reflux!

-6. Citrus: My dear, we all need that vitamin C and love that orange juice but come night time, it’s probably best to steer clear of any drink that may be acidic.
-That includes eating lemons (like I personally love to do).
+6. Citrus: My dear, we all need that vitamin C and love that orange juice, but come nighttime, it’s probably best to steer clear of any drink that may be acidic.
+That includes eating lemons.
 Even green apples are a terrible choice of snack.
 Red apples are not so high in the acid it seems, as many are able to munch on the delectable fruit without side effects throughout the night.
 Careful though and do not overdo it, even if your body can clearly take it.

 Don’t Miss: 8 Bedtime Snacks That Won’t Make You Gain Weight